-The Guidance Note makes clear that an ICO is a "sensitive activity" under the JFSC's Sound Business Practice Policy.
+The JFSC will treat transactions with digital assets and cryptocurrencies as a "sensitive activity" under the JFSC's Sound Business Practice Policy.

 The practical consequence of this is that certain AML/CFT obligations are imposed on the issuer, such as to carry out checks on: (i) the purchasers of the tokens who purchase coins directly from the issuer; and (ii) the holders of tokens issued by the issuer in the event they are sold back to the issuer.
 In such circumstances, the issuer will be required to obtain information to: (a) establish and obtain evidence to verify identity; and (b) establish and, depending on the level of risk, obtain evidence to verify the source of funds and source of wealth.